Frequently Asked Questions

 A conventional mortgage is considered to be a mortgage where the down payment is equal to 20% or more of the purchase price.
 It is a mortgage that generally does not require Mortgage Loan Insurance.

 A High-Ratio mortgage is a mortgage which is greater than 80% of the purchase price or appraisal, whichever is less.
-High-Ratio mortgages require Mortgage Loan Insurance which is provided by either Canada Mortgage and Housing Corporation (CMHC) or Genworth, a private Insurer, and protects the lender against loss.
-Mortgage Loan Insurance premiums range from .50% and up of the mortgage amount and are calculated based on the overall loan to value.
+High-Ratio mortgages require Mortgage Loan Insurance which is provided by either Canada Mortgage and Housing Corporation (CMHC) or other private Insurers, and protects the lender against loss.

 Yes!
 Mortgages can be obtained for a variety of purposes including home purchases, home renovations, or refinancing to pay off other high interest rate debt.